 Images of the fourteen Love Letters can be accessed by clicking a species name above.
 Species pages include diptychs of the original embroidered linen panel with its handwritten ode, juxtaposed with its disintegrated version.
 Each page indicates the conservation status, scientific name and geographical range of its pictured species.
 After viewing any one selection, you can use the Back button at the bottom right of each species page to return to this introductory page, and then click on any other species name you wish to see.
 Alternatively, use the Next button on the bottom right of each species page to move from one species to the next.
 The 14-page sequence begins with Franklin's Bumblebee and ends with the Mexican Grey Wolf.

-Lastly, for Research Notes and a comprehensive source materials, click HERE.
+Research Notes and a comprehensive source materials, click HERE.

 *This project has been created with the generous support of a Research and Creativity Award from Sacramento State University